 The relation between the IEU value and mA output signal is established automatically with the Auto Setup function.
-With model ZiDM4, it is also possible to display the measurement results in mg/m.
+It is also possible to display the measurement results in mg/m3.
 However, in this case the IEU value and output signal must be calibrated against a reference, for example the results of gravimetric analysis.